► Claimed range up to 333 miles, 250+ in the real world

 What’s it like inside?

 Your first impressions are that this is a welcoming, luxurious and tastefully-finished interior.
 The EcoSuite model is leather-lined, soft-touch and packed with equipment, whereas the Sportline is finished in an appealing combination of black leather and alcantara.
 Skoda regulars will relate to the controls and user interface for the infotainment set-up.
-There are very few physical buttons, with most of the car's functions operated through an enormous 13.0-inch touchscreen infotainment display, but compared with the ID.4 it feels traditional and easily mastered on the move.
+There are very few physical buttons, with most of the car’s functions operated through an enormous 13.0-inch touchscreen infotainment display, but compared with the ID.4 it feels traditional and easily mastered on the move.

-There's also a small yet clear digital instrument display and Skoda's virtual assistant, not to mention wireless Apple CarPlay and Android Auto.
-There's also smartphone app connectivity that allows you to control a number of the car's key items from the comfort of your own home, such as when to charge or the preconditioning the climate control.
-A very slick new head-up display package is available – we've tested it and it works a treat, projecting sat-nav instructions and adaptive cruise control onscreen in a natural way.
+There’s also a small yet clear digital instrument display and Skoda’s virtual assistant, Laura, not to mention wireless Apple CarPlay and Android Auto.
+There’s also smartphone app connectivity that allows you to control a number of the car’s key items from the comfort of your own home, such as when to charge or the preconditioning the climate control.
+A very slick new head-up display package is available – we’ve tested it and it works a treat, projecting sat-nav instructions and adaptive cruise control onscreen in a natural way.

 Otherwise, it’s conventional inside and very practical.
 The driving position is spot on and the visibility is good, although the A-pillars are bulky and cause issues at angled junctions.
 The back seats are very spacious, with as much leg- and headroom as a Kodiaq, while the boot has a capacity of 585 litres with the rear bench in place.
 In short, it’s an easy five-seater, and capable of swallowing their luggage easily.

 Range and charging

-It will depend on which Enyaq you choose and how you're charging it, but assuming you have the space and facilities for a domestic wallbox installation, six to eight hours will be sufficient to get you from flat to full overnight.
+It will depend on which Enyaq you choose and how you’re charging it, but assuming you have the space and facilities for a domestic wallbox installation, eight to 10 hours will be sufficient to get you from flat to full overnight.
 Plan ahead to ensure your longer jaunts include faster 125kW chargers en-route and you can top back up to 80% capacity in 38 minutes.

 There are two models available at first but expect the range to expand rapidly.